Student loan performance criteria

 1. Self-fund

-You can regain access to the student loan by paying for your study yourself (self-fund) until you have passed half your attempted points.
-To find out how many points you need to pay yourself, subtract your passed points from your failed points.
+You can regain access to the Student Loan by paying for your study yourself (self-funding) until you have passed at least half of your attempted points.
+To work out how many points you need to self-fund, subtract your passed points from your failed points.

-Example: In first and second year, Mark passed 100 and failed 140.
-He can enrol in 40 points (140 pts minus 100 pts), and pay for them himself.
-If he passes all 40 points, he reaches the half-way mark (passed 140 out of 280), and then he is eligible for a student loan again.
+Example: In first and second year, Mark passed 100 points and failed 140 points.
+He can enrol in 40 points (140 minus 100), and pay for them himself.
+If he passes all 40 points, he reaches the halfway mark (passed 140 out of 280), and then becomes eligible for a Student Loan again.

 2. Postpone your study for five years

-You can wait until your previous failed study is no longer considered.
-This is a five-year cycle eg. for study in 2018, results from 2013–2017 will be considered.
+You can wait until your previous failed study is no longer counted toward your performance assessment.
+This follows a five-year cycle.
+For example, for study in 2018, results from 2013 to 2017 are considered.

-If you are unsure about any of these issues, you can contact the Student Finance Advisers by emailing student-hardship@vuw.ac.nz to discuss your situation.
+If you are unsure about these options, you can contact the Student Finance Advisers by emailing student-hardship@vuw.ac.nz to discuss your situation.

 Lifetime limit criteria

-For all students with a StudyLink loan for study for any time from 1 January 2010 onwards, there will be a lifetime limit of 7 EFTS for student loans.
+For all students with a StudyLink loan for study undertaken from 1 January 2010 onwards, there is a lifetime limit of 7 EFTS for Student Loans.

-7 EFTS is equal to about seven or eight years of full-time study (based on a study load of between 0.8 EFTS and 1.2 EFTS per year).
+Seven EFTS is equivalent to approximately seven to eight years of full-time study, based on a study load of between 0.8 EFTS and 1.2 EFTS per year.
 Part-time students use fewer EFTS each year.

-Once any part of the student loan is used, such as living costs, fees or course-related costs, that loan will count towards the 7 EFTS limit.
+Once any part of a Student Loan is used, such as living costs, fees or course-related costs, that loan counts towards the 7 EFTS limit.

-The 7 EFTS limit may be extended in some situations (for example, when undertaking postgraduate study).
+The 7 EFTS limit may be extended in some circumstances, such as when undertaking postgraduate study.

 For more information, visit the StudyLink website.